 Flaws raise red flag on Linux security

-But many users were unfazed by the report and say Linux remains a solid and secure environment for running enterprise applications.
+But many users were unfazed by the report and said Linux remains a solid and secure environment for running enterprise applications.

-Poland-based iSec Security Research this week said it had found a critical flaw in a function used to manage virtual memory on Linux systems.
+Poland-based iSec Security Research on Monday said it had found a critical flaw in a function used to manage virtual memory on Linux systems.
 The flaw affects the 2.2, 2.4 and 2.6 versions of the Linux kernel, according to iSec.

 The vulnerability could allow attackers to take administrative control of compromised systems and run attack code of their choice, an iSec advisory stated.
 ISec claimed that it had developed and successfully tested code that was capable of exploiting the flaw, although it added that actually launching such an attack wouldn't be easy.

-The rise in such incidents can be attributed to Linux's growing popularity, which makes it a more attractive target for malicious attackers, says David Wreski, CEO of Linux security vendor Guardian Digital in Allendale, New Jersey.
+The rise in such incidents can be attributed to Linux's growing popularity, which makes it a more attractive target for malicious attackers, said David Wreski, CEO of Linux security vendor Guardian Digital Inc. in Allendale, New Jersey.

-Even so, Linux remains a secure environment, says John Cahill, senior network security engineer at Piedmont Natural Gas in Charlotte, North Carolina.
+Even so, Linux remains a secure environment, said John Cahill, senior network security engineer at Piedmont Natural Gas in Charlotte, North Carolina.

-"I would say it is more secure than Microsoft and other environments because the code is looked over by so many people and it's so widely available that any vulnerabilities can be quickly identified and patched," Cahill says.
-Piedmont uses Linux for several email-related functions and is considering its use for antispam purposes.
+"I would say it is more secure than Microsoft (Corp.) and other environments because the code is looked over by so many people and it's so widely available that any vulnerabilities can be quickly identified and patched," Cahill said.
+Piedmont uses Linux for several e-mail-related functions and is considering its use for antispam purposes.

-"There's not very much we've needed to do to secure Linux [applications]," says Joe Poole, manager for technical support at Boscov's Department Stores in Reading, Pennsylvania.
+"There's not very much we've needed to do to secure Linux (applications)," said Joe Poole, manager for technical support at Boscov's Department Stores LLC in Reading, Pennsylvania.
 The company runs several virtual Linux servers on its mainframes that are protected by network and internal firewalls.
 All nonessential services, such as file transfers and Telnet, have been disabled.
-But there has been no need for the kind of constant patching and maintenance required for Windows, Poole says.
+But there has been no need for the kind of constant patching and maintenance required for Windows, Poole said.